aka-0x4C3DD/encode-zkML-bootcamp-project/README.md

 ## 🔒 Privacy Features

-- **Input Privacy**: The Bluesky posts are not revealed to the verifier.
+- **Input Privacy**: The Bluesky posts are encrypted before analysis, ensuring privacy.
 - **Model Privacy**: The emotion analysis model weights remain confidential.
-- **Computation Integrity**: Fully Homomorphic Encryption ensures that the emotion analysis is performed on encrypted data without revealing the inputs.
+- **Computation on Encrypted Data**: Fully Homomorphic Encryption allows computations to be performed directly on encrypted data without decryption.
+- **Seamless Integration**: FHE is integrated directly into the analysis workflow, providing privacy by default.
+- **End-to-End Encryption**: Data remains encrypted throughout the entire computation process, with only the final results being decrypted.

+## 🔐 FHE Implementation Details

+This project uses a hybrid approach to Fully Homomorphic Encryption:

+1. **Feature Extraction**: The DistilRoBERTa model is used to generate embeddings from the input text.

+2. **Encryption**: The embeddings are encrypted using TenSEAL's CKKS scheme, which supports operations on encrypted floating-point numbers.

+3. **Encrypted Computation**: The classification is performed on the encrypted embeddings using the weights extracted from the original model.
+This involves:
+   - Matrix multiplication on encrypted data
+   - Addition of bias terms
+   - Classification of emotions based on the encrypted scores

+4. **Decryption**: Only the final results are decrypted, ensuring that the raw data and intermediate computations remain private.

+This approach provides a good balance between privacy and performance, using FHE for the most sensitive parts of the computation while maintaining reasonable efficiency.

 ## 🤝 Contributing